 Preparation

-1. PLACE the potatoes in a large saucepan, cover with cold salted water and bring to a boil.
+1. PLACE the potatoes in a large saucepan, cover with cold salted water, and bring to a boil.
 Reduce the heat and simmer until very tender, about 20 minutes.
 Let cool.

-2. PEEL the potatoes and pass through a food mill or ricer (or simply mash very finely) into a large bowl.
+2. PEEL the potatoes and pass them through a food mill or ricer (or simply mash very finely) into a large bowl.
 Knead lightly with gloved‡ hands, slowly drizzling in oil, as needed, to a dough-like consistency.
 Add the lime juice and season to taste with salt.
 Refrigerate until cold and firm, about 2 hours.

-3. PLACE the chicken, onion, carrot and mint into a large saucepan, adding just enough water to cover.
+3. PLACE the chicken, onion, carrot, and mint into a large saucepan, adding just enough water to cover.
 Bring to a slow boil.
 Cook until the chicken is fork tender and can be pulled apart, about 20 minutes.

 4. TRANSFER the chicken to a medium bowl.
 Once cool enough to handle, shred with fingers or a fork.
 Mix in the mayonnaise, aji amarillo, celery, and red onion.
 Season to taste with salt and pepper.
 Refrigerate until cold, about 1 hour.